Florida Boy, 12, Escapes Kidnapper By Jumping Out Of Moving Truck

 A 12-year-old Florida boy escaped an alleged kidnapping attempt by jumping out of a moving vehicle, NBC News reports.
 Fortunately, the lad emerged from the situation with only minor cuts and scrapes.

 The tween, whose name has not been released, says that he’d just gotten out of school in Boynton Beach on Wednesday and was walking home when a man in a white pickup truck pulled over and offered him a ride.
-The boy says that the man “seemed nice and had a friendly smile,” and that the man told him that he “gives kids rides all the time and not to worry because he won’t do anything weird,” according to a criminal complaint.
+The boy said that the man “seemed nice and had a friendly smile,” and that the man told him that he “gives kids rides all the time and not to worry because he won’t do anything weird,” according to a criminal complaint.

-However, shortly after getting in the truck, the boy says that the driver began asking the lad if he had any drugs, and then began looking at him “strangely.”
+However, shortly after getting in the truck, the boy said that the driver began asking the lad if he had any drugs, and then began looking at him “strangely.”
 The boy tried to get out of the truck, but the man allegedly told him that he couldn’t leave, and allegedly sped up.
 The boy then jumped out of the truck as it was still moving.

 A witness, later identified as delivery driver Angel Perez, saw the vehicle being driven recklessly, and then watched the boy jump out.
 He called 911 as he attempted to chase down the driver of the truck.